0xdefaceme/whitepaper/README.md

 than two vulnerabilities found at the same time, overall having a greater damage estimate than the exploitable's balance then, we recommend the contract owner to simply process them sequentially.
-There might additionally be the case that a vulnerability cannot be submitted as there is not bounty ETH stocked in the exploitable contract.
+There might additionally be the case where a vulnerability cannot be submitted as there is no bounty-ETH stocked in the exploitable contract.
 In that case, the attacker should wait for the ETH to be restocked by the contract owner.

 In this section, we gave an overview of the incentives built into the 0xdeface protocol.
-As we now covered all technical aspects of it, we move on to explaining how we intend to monetize the protocol.
+As we now covered all technical aspects of it, we move on to explaining how we intent to build the protocol.

 ## Limitations

 We acknowledge that fact that the economic incentives laid out in this document might not work as intended.
-We're especially concerned about attackers simply not being interested in playing 0xdeface's game as there's more monetary value to gain from simply draining to contract.
+We're especially concerned about attackers simply not being interested in playing 0xdeface's game as there's more monetary value to gain from simply draining a contract illegally.
 It is our strong conviction, however, that there's generally more attackers out there willing to make a legal buck than an illegal.

 At last, only experimentation and utilization will tell if this is the case.
 To make this happen, 0xdeface is looking for funding.